radalin/todoist/readme.md

 This is a sample project to try out something different.
 My main purpose is: "Build a pipeline using":
 * [+] Docker composer to start services
-* Separate frontend and backend and use swagger for api definition (and maybe autogeranting server and client too?)
+* [+] Separate frontend and backend and use swagger for api definition and use auto generated server and client components
-* Run tests after each commit
+* [-] Run tests after each commit (ran out of planned time)
-* Deploy it to somewhere?

 I will try to focus on infrastructure a bit more then code.